bitlux/gcayrh0/README.md

-Congratulations, you found the hint for http://coord.info/gcayrh0!
+Congratulations, you found the hint for [Dictionary attack: a programming exercise](http://coord.info/gcayrh0)!